-- If either Party submits an appeal, Outcomes assigned will be considered "on hold" pending a final decision on the appeal evaluation and/or appeal as applicable, unless SRR determines otherwise or in a Case in which the Respondent was previously issued an Administrative Action, Interim Action or Suspension. - If either or both the Complainant and/or Respondent submits an Appeal Form, within five (5) Business Days of the date on the Decision Notice letter, the other Party(ies) involved in the Case will be notified that an appeal has been received. - The Director of Student Rights & Responsibilities will refer the appeal to the appropriate Appellate Officer for review. - The Appellate Officer will review the Appeal Form and associated documents submitted by the parties, Decision Notice letter, other Student Rights & Responsibilities Records, and any other applicable information to determine a decision on the appeal.
+- If either Involved Party submits an appeal, Outcomes assigned will be considered "on hold" pending a final decision on the appeal evaluation and/or appeal as applicable, unless SRR determines otherwise or in a Case in which the Respondent was previously issued an Administrative Action, Interim Action or Interim Suspension. - If either or both the Complainant and/or Respondent submits an Appeal Form, within five (5) Business Days of the date on the Proper Written Notification, the other Involved Party(ies) in the Case will be notified that an appeal has been received. - The Director of Student Rights & Responsibilities will refer the appeal to the appropriate Appellate Officer for review. - The Appellate Officer will review the Appeal Form and associated documents submitted by the parties, Proper Written Notification, other Student Rights & Responsibilities records, and any other applicable information to determine a decision on the appeal.
 The Appellate Officer's review includes determining whether the appeal submission meets the Appeal Criteria.
-However, their review does not involve re-hearing the Case or assessing the appropriateness of the University's policies and procedures. - In the SRR process, neither Complainants nor Respondents have the right to view the appeal documents that were submitted by the other Party(ies).
-However, the Appellate Officer may reserve the right to forward any and all portions of the appeal documents to the other Party(ies) as needed to address matters raised in the appeal.
-In such situations, the other Party(ies) will be given the opportunity to submit a written response by a stated deadline. - The Appellate Officer may take one of the following actions: - Deny the appeal and uphold the original decision based on not satisfying the Appeal Criteria; or - o Accept the appeal based on satisfying the Appeal Criteria and either: - Send the Case back to Student Rights & Responsibilities for an administrative review;
+However, their review does not involve re-hearing the Case or assessing the appropriateness of the University's policies and procedures. - In the SRR process, neither Complainants nor Respondents have the right to view the appeal documents that were submitted by the other Involved Party(ies).
+However, the Appellate Officer may reserve the right to forward any and all portions of the appeal documents to the other Involved Party(ies) as needed to address matters raised in the appeal.
+In such situations, the other Involved Party(ies) will be given the opportunity to submit a written response by a stated deadline. - The Appellate Officer may take one of the following actions: - Deny the appeal and uphold the original decision based on not satisfying the Appeal Criteria; or - o Accept the appeal based on satisfying the Appeal Criteria and either: - Send the Case back to Student Rights & Responsibilities for an administrative review; or

-- Send the Case back to Student Rights & Responsibilities to address a finding of substantially disproportionate Outcomes; or - Dismiss the Case. - The University will make a good faith effort to complete the appeal within ten (10) Business Days from the date the appeal is provided to the Appellate Officer. - The Appellate Officer's decision is considered final and there are no further routes of appeal.
+- Send the Case back to Student Rights & Responsibilities to address a finding of substantially disproportionate Status Outcomes. - The University will make a good faith effort to complete the appeal within ten (10) Business Days from the date the appeal is provided to the Appellate Officer. - The Appellate Officer's decision is considered final and there are no further routes of appeal.